J-tt/blog/_posts/2020-07-16-Twitter-Social-Engineering.md

 The attack makes even less sense when you consider the difficulty in laundering large amounts of Bitcoin.
 There are services that can "clean" Bitcoin, but this gets harder and potentially pricier the more you have.

-To further illustrate why this is difficult, it's been leaked that the FBI closely monitors funds moving around the very publicly viewable Bitcoin network ([source](https://decrypt.co/34740/blueleaks-how-the-fbi-tracks-bitcoin-laundering-on-the-dark-web)).
+To further illustrate why this is difficult, it's been leaked that the FBI closely monitors funds moving around the very publicly viewable Bitcoin network ([source][FBI]{:target="_blank"}).
 If the hackers are US based, they're looking to be in a world of hurt, especially with no way to easily flee the country in the current pandemic.

 Some people so strongly believed that Bitcoin was a poor choice, so they sent the attackers messages in the form of transactions via vanity (i.e. specially crafted) Bitcoin addresses: